rrpadilla/slim3-api-skeleton/README.md

 * `logs/`: directory contains your application's log files.
 Should be writable by your web server.
 * `public/`: directory contains the index.php file, which is the entry point for all requests entering your application.
 * `routes/`: directory contains all of the route definitions for your application.
 By default, 1 route file is included: `routes.php`.
 * `tests/`: directory contains your automated tests.
 An example [PHPUnit](https://phpunit.de/) is provided out of the box.
-Each test class should be suffixed with the word Test.
-You may run your tests using the phpunit or php vendor/bin/phpunit commands.
+To run tests: `phpunit -- verbose tests/DefaultRoutesTest.php`.
 * `vendor/`: directory contains your [Composer](https://getcomposer.org/) dependencies.

 ## Key files